telerik/ajax-docs/api/server/Telerik.Web.UI/MapLayer.md

 The attribution for the layer.
 Accepts valid HTML.

+###  ClientDataSourceID `String`

+The ID of RadClientDataSource control to which the layer will be data bound.

 ###  ExtentSettings `Extent`

 Specifies the extent of the region covered by this layer.
 The layer will be hidden when the specified area is out of view.Accepts a four-element array that specifies the extent covered by this layer: North-West lat, longitude, South-East latitude, longitude.If not specified, the layer is always visible.

+###  ImagerySet `String`

+The bing map tile types.
+Possible options:

 ###  Key `String`

 The API key for the layer.
 Currently supported only for Bing (tm) tile layers.

-###  ImagerySet `String`

-The bing map tile types.
-Possible options:

 ###  LocationField `String`

 The data item field which contains the marker (symbol) location.
 The field should be an array with two numbers - latitude and longitude in decimal degrees.Requires the dataSource option to be set.Only applicable to "marker" and "bubble" layers.

-###  Shape `String`

-The default marker shape for data-bound markers.
-The following pre-defined marker shapes are available:Marker shapes are implemented as CSS classes on the marker element (span.k-marker).
-For example "pinTarget" is rendered as "k-marker-pin-target".

-###  TitleField `String`

-The data item field which contains the marker title.
-Requires the dataSource option to be set.

-###  TooltipSettings `Tooltip`

-The default Kendo UI Tooltip options for data-bound markers.

 ###  MaxSize `Double`

 The maximum symbol size for bubble layer symbols.

+###  MaxZoom `Double`

+The maximum zoom level at which to show this layer.

 ###  MinSize `Double`

 The minimum symbol size for bubble layer symbols.

+###  MinZoom `Double`

+The minimum zoom level at which to show this layer.

 ###  Opacity `Double`

 The the opacity for the layer.

+###  Shape `String`

+The default marker shape for data-bound markers.
+The following pre-defined marker shapes are available:Marker shapes are implemented as CSS classes on the marker element (span.k-marker).
+For example "pinTarget" is rendered as "k-marker-pin-target".

+###  StyleSettings `Style`

+The default style for shapes.

 ###  Subdomains `String[]`